-The Group's coal mining properties totaling to \$\textstyle{2}5,576\$ million as of December 31, 2017 are amortized using the units-of-production method.
+The Group's coal mining properties totaling to ₱4,341.36 million as of December 31, 2018 are amortized using the units-of-production method.
 Under this method, management is required to estimate the volume of mineable ore reserves for the remaining life of the mine which is a key input to the amortization of the coal mining properties.
-This matter is significant to our audit because the estimation of the mineable ore reserves for the remaining life of the Group's Narra and Molave mines requires significant estimation from management's specialist.
+This matter is significant to our audit because the estimation of the mineable ore reserves for the remaining life of the Group's Narra and Molave mines requires use of assumptions and significant estimation from management's specialists.

 The related information on the estimation of mineable ore reserves and related coal mining properties are discussed in Notes 3 and 13 to the consolidated financial statements.

-We obtained an understanding of management's processes and controls in the estimation of mineable ore reserves.
-We performed tests of controls on the management processes and controls.
-We evaluated the competence, capabilities and objectivity of the external specialist engaged by the Group to perform an independent assessment of the ore reserves.
-We reviewed the specialist's report and obtained an understanding of the nature, scope and objectives of their work and basis of estimates including any changes in the reserves during the year.
+We obtained an understanding of and performed test of controls on management's processes and controls in the estimation of mineable ore reserves.
+We evaluated the competence, capabilities and objectivity of management's specialists, both internal and external, engaged by the Group to perform an assessment of the ore reserves.
+We reviewed the internal and external specialists' report and obtained an understanding of the nature, scope and objectives of their work and basis of estimates, including the changes in the reserves during the year.
 We also tested the application of the estimated ore reserves in the amortization of mining properties.

-Investment in Associates
+Investment in a Significant Associate

-The Group's investment in Maynilad Water Holdings Company, Inc. (MWHCI) comprise 98% of its investments in associates, while the Group's equity in net earnings of MWHCI represents 11% of the Group's net income attributable to the parent company, which are material to the consolidated financial statements.
-Maynilad Water Services, Inc. (MWSI), which is the main source of MWHCI's net income, is affected by (a) the recognition and measurement of provisions related to ongoing regulatory proceedings and disputes and tax assessments, and (b) the amortization of service concession assets using the units-of-production method.
-These matters are significant to our audit because the estimation of the potential liability that might result from these proceedings, disputes and tax assessments, and since amortization of the service concession assets require significant management estimation, particularly in determining the total estimated volume of billable water over the remaining period of the concession agreement.
+The Group's investment in Maynilad Water Holdings Company, Inc. (MWHCI) comprises 98% of its investments in associates and the Group's equity in net earnings of MWHCI represents 12% of the Group's net income attributable to the parent company, which are material to the consolidated financial statements.
+Maynilad Water Services, Inc. (MWSI), which is the main source of MWHCI's net income, is highly affected by (a) the recognition and measurement of provisions related to ongoing regulatory proceedings and disputes and tax assessments, (b) the amortization of service concession assets using the units-of-production method, and (c) the adoption of PFRS 15, particularly on the accounting for installation fees and regularly unpaid bills and the assessment of impracticability of retrospective restatement on accounting for reconnection fees.
+These matters are significant to our audit because the estimation of the potential liability that might result from these proceedings, disputes and tax assessments, the amortization of service concession assets, and the adoption of PFRS 15 require significant management judgement and estimation.

 Note 11 to the consolidated financial statements provide the relevant discussion regarding this matter.

-Our audit procedures included, among other things, obtaining the relevant financial information from MWHCI for the purpose of determining the Group's equity in net earnings to be recorded in the consolidated financial statements.
+Our audit procedures included, among other things, obtaining the relevant financial information from MWHCI and performed recomputation of the Group's equity in net earnings to be recognized in the consolidated financial statements.

 On the provisions, we involved our internal specialists in evaluating management's assessment on whether provisions on the contingencies should be recognized, and the estimation of such amount.
 We also discussed with management and obtained their assessment on the expected outcome and the status of the regulatory proceedings and disputes arbitration.
 In addition, we obtained correspondences from relevant government agencies and tax authorities, replies from third party legal counsels and relevant historical and recent judgment issued by the court on similar matters.

 On the amortization of concession assets using the units-of-production method, we obtained and reviewed the schedule of amortization of concession assets including the related assumptions.
-We reviewed the related assumptions about the estimated billable water volume.
+We also reviewed the related assumptions about the estimated billable water volume.